-Symptoms Possible causes Remedial actions A series of broad vertical white lines appears across the image.
-The CCD sensor becomes overloaded when the light is too bright.
-This can happen e.g. with sunlight reflexes.
-Direct exposure to extreme sunlight or halogen light may cause serious damage to the CCD sensor.
-Reposition your AXIS 2100 in a more shaded location immediately.
-Note: damage caused to the AXIS 2100 through over expo- sure to direct sunlight or halogen light is not covered under the product warranty.
-Bad focus.
-Focus has not been cor- rectly adjusted.
-Referring to the on-line help, adjust the White Balance set- ting and then try resetting the camera focus again using the Focus Assistant , as described in Adjusting the Camera Focus , on page 39.
-No adaptor fitted with your C-type lens.
-If you have previously replaced the supplied CS-type lens, you may have inadvertently installed a C-type lens without first fitting the required adaptor.
-See also page 41.
-Noisy images.
-Video images may be noisy if you are using the AXIS 2100 in a very low light environment.
+Symptoms Possible causes Remedial actions Noisy images.
+Video images may be noisy if you are using the AXIS 2110 in a very low light environment.
 To solve this problem, you need more light.
-The perfor- mance of the camera is best in 100 - 3.000 lux.
-You may wish to consider replacing the basic lens with a more sensitive lens (Lower F-number), if the lighting condi- tions within the installation area cannot be improved.
+The performance of the camera is best in 100 - 3.000 lux.
+You may wish to consider replacing the basic lens with a more sensitive lens (Lower F-number), if the lighting conditions within the installation area cannot be improved.
 Poor quality images.
 The display properties are incorrectly configured for your desktop.
 Open the Display Properties in your desktop and configure your display to show at least 65 000 colors, i.e. at least 16-bit.
 Note: Using only 16 or 256 colors on your computer will produce dithering artifacts in the image.
 No images available in your browser application.
 ActiveX disabled.
 If you are using Microsoft Internet Explorer, ensure that ActiveX has not been disabled in the Internet Options menu.
 Alternatively, use the Java Applet for viewing images.

-Note: If you still have a problem after reading this information, please contact your reseller or check the FAQ on the Axis Website at www.axis.com.
+Note: If you still have a problem after reading this information, please contact your reseller or check the AXIS 2110 product pages on the Axis Website at www.axis.com.